FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/installation.md

 ## Start the installation

-Execute the `install `command to start the Transfer CFT installation procedure, replacing `<installation_directory>` with the directory where you want to install Transfer CFT.
+Execute the install command to start the Transfer CFT installation procedure, replacing &lt;installation\_directory> with the directory where you want to install Transfer CFT.

 For a new installation, this directory should be empty or nonexistent.
 However, the installation directory can point to an existing installation in order to upgrade it.
 For more information on performing an upgrade, refer to <a href="" class="MCXref xref">Migrate or upgrade Transfer CFT</a>.

 You can use the following additional parameters:

-- `--cryptokey_password <password>`: the `cftcrypt `requires a password to generate an encryption key.
+- --cryptokey\_password &lt;password>: the cftcrypt requires a password to generate an encryption key.
 You can either provide one using this parameter, or interactively enter it during the installation.
-Either way, the password is checked against the `cftcrypt `password acceptance criteria, and the installation cannot complete unless a valid password is provided.
+Either way, the password is checked against the cftcrypt password acceptance criteria, and the installation cannot complete unless a valid password is provided.
 - `<guardian_installation_directory_prefix>` installs the Guardian specific files in its file system space.
 This parameter is *optional*.
 It is required only if you want to integrate Transfer CFT with Guardian procedures.
-- `--post_install_script <fullpathtopinstscript>` runs a shell script during the installation procedure after the product has been initialized.
+- --post\_install\_script &lt;fullpathtopinstscript> runs a shell script during the installation procedure after the product has been initialized.

 Enter: